-• Participant data, such as gestational age at birth, postnatal age at time of study, sex, average birth weight, illness severity, sample size, country of recruitment, setting of data collection, study beginning and end dates, inclusion/exclusion criteria, and details of the methodology and painful stimuli (e.g. type of painful procedure, description of procedure, time duration of procedure, description of baseline activity/handling, infant body positioning during study, pain management received during painful procedure).

-• Duration of measurement for HRV measures (e.g. 15 seconds, 30 seconds, 1 minute)

-• Information on newborn sample-specific HRV measures (i.e., how measures were recorded, edited, calculated, and interpreted)

-• Descriptive statistics for newborn HRV measures (absolute values or changes from baseline)

-Results of statistical analyses examining trends in HRV responses during the acute painful procedure Any covariates and/or moderators (i.e., brain injury, prenatal exposure, birthweight, degree of prematurity, use of sucrose, medication status in inclusion/exclusion criteria, infant state during baseline [alert, drowsy, etc.], illness severity) examined in relation to the HRV responses

-• Methodological limitations and future recommendations pertaining to HRV research in newborns
+- Participant data, such as gestational age at birth, postnatal age at time of study, sex, average birth weight, illness severity, sample size, country of recruitment, setting of data collection, study beginning and end dates, inclusion/exclusion criteria, and details of the methodology and painful stimuli (e.g. type of painful procedure, description of procedure, time duration of procedure, description of baseline activity/handling, infant body positioning during study, pain management received during painful procedure). - Duration of measurement for HRV measures (e.g. 15 seconds, 30 seconds, 1 minute) - Information on newborn sample-specific HRV measures (i.e., how measures were recorded, edited, calculated, and interpreted) - Descriptive statistics for newborn HRV measures (absolute values or changes from baseline) - Results of statistical analyses examining trends in HRV responses during the acute painful procedure - Any covariates and/or moderators (i.e., brain injury, prenatal exposure, birthweight, degree of prematurity, use of sucrose, medication status in inclusion/exclusion criteria, infant state during baseline [alert, drowsy, etc.], illness severity) examined in relation to the HRV responses - Methodological limitations and future recommendations pertaining to HRV research in newborns

 Covidence software and Microsoft Excel will be used to record inclusion/exclusion decisions throughout the systematic review process, as well as for data extraction and risk of bias judgements.
-R software (metafor package) and RevMan software will be used for statistical analyses.
+RevMan software will be used for statistical analyses.

-Quality assessment / Risk of bias analysis Three authors (OB, SJ, EC) will independently assess the risk of bias of included studies using an adapted risk of bias tool developed for the current review and informed by the NIH National Heart, Blood, and Lung Institute Quality Assessment Tool for Observational Cohort and Cross-Sectional Studies, the Risk of Bias in Non-Randomized Studies - of Exposure (ROBINS-E) tool, and published guidelines pertaining to best practices in the measurement and analysis of heart rate variability (HRV) outcome measures.
+Quality assessment / Risk of bias analysis Three authors (OB, SJ, EC) will independently assess the risk of bias of individual included studies using an adapted risk of bias tool developed for the current review and informed by the NIH National Heart, Blood, and Lung Institute Quality Assessment Tool for Observational Cohort and Cross-Sectional Studies, the Risk of Bias in Non-Randomized Studies - of Exposure (ROBINS-E) tool and published guidelines pertaining to best practices in the measurement and analysis of heart rate variability (HRV) outcome measures.
 Inter-rater reliability will be assessed, and disagreements will be resolved via discussion and consultation with the senior author (RPR).
+Assessments of risk of bias will inform overall data synthesis.

-Strategy of data synthesis Each study's participant characteristics, acute procedure, study methodology, and study quality will be evaluated, as well as any outcomes and statistical analyses that pertain to the research question (i.e., patterns of newborn HRV responses to various acute procedures).
-Given that several variables are expected to influence the pattern of HRV responses, findings will be stratified by 1) gestational age at birth; 2) postnatal age at study; and 3) type of HRV measure.
+Strategy of data synthesis Each study's participant characteristics, acute procedure, study methodology, and study quality will be evaluated, as well as any outcomes and statistical analyses that pertain to the research question (i.e., patterns of newborn HRV responses to acute skin-breaking procedures).
+Given that several variables are expected to influence the pattern of HRV responses, findings will be stratified by 1) type of HRV measure; 2) acute pain phase (reactivity vs. regulation); and 3) gestational and postnatal age.